AJSmith94/TimeSeries-Forecasting/README.md

 seasonality and error.
 I then experimented on the data by fitting different models to explain the series and analysed the effectiveness of each one.
-These models include a baseline ( naïve ) model, extrapolation models Single Exponential Smoothing (SES), Holt Linear and Holt Winters ), simple and multiple linear regression, and ARIMA s.
+These models include a baseline ( naïve ) model, extrapolation models, Single Exponential Smoothing (SES), Holt Linear and Holt Winters ), simple and multiple linear regression, and ARIMAs.
 After describing each model, I fitted it to our data, extracted the required forecast, and calculated the error statistics.